d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 In practice, we are more often interested in classification: asking not *how much?* but *which one?*

-* Does this email belong in the spam folder or the inbox*?
+* Does this email belong in the spam folder or the inbox?
-* Is this customer more likely *to sign up* or *not to sign up* for a subscription service?*
+* Is this customer more likely *to sign up* or *not to sign up* for a subscription service?
 * Does this image depict a donkey, a dog, a cat, or a rooster?
 * Which movie is Aston most likely to watch next?